Yiyi-Cai/yiyi-cai.github.io/_pages/about.md

 My current research focuses on improving code parameters of asymptotically good qLDPC codes and investigating Gibbs state product structure in high temperature.
 In the past, I have worked on quantum machine learning for high energy physics, error analysis in analog quantum systems, and quantum error correction for ion trapped platforms.
 I hope to continue exploring concrete tasks quantum computers can perform with provable guarantees.

-I am grateful to be supported by the [Mellon Mays Undergraduate Fellowship] (https://www.mellon.org/mmuf).
+I am grateful to be supported by the [Mellon Mays Undergraduate Fellowship](https://www.mellon.org/mmuf).

 Selected Work